TouchMe-Inc/l4d2_mix_team/README.md

 ## TODO
 - [ ] Interrupting a mix with a chat command.
 - [ ] Translating to Russian language.
+- [ ] Automatic collection of mix types for messages

 ## How to add mix?
 You must write and compile a plugin that implements all methods: